 2. Dry Mouth

-In addition to snoring, sleep apnea can cause mouth breathing while sleeping, which causes many sleepers to wake up with an extremely dry mouth, or xerostomia.
-One study found that out of roughly 1,000 adults, 31.4% of those with sleep apnea woke up with a dry mouth, compared to just 3.2% of sleepers without sleep apnea.
+In addition to snoring, sleep apnea can cause mouth breathing while sleeping, which causes many sleepers to wake up with an extremely dry mouth or xerostomia.
+For example, one study found that out of roughly 1,000 adults, 31.4% of those with sleep apnea woke up with a dry mouth, compared to just 3.2% of sleepers without sleep apnea.

 3. Excessive Daytime Sleepiness

 The inability to get a good night’s sleep eventually results in sleep debt, which can mean excessive daytime sleepiness and an inability to concentrate.
-It should go without saying that excessive daytime sleepiness can spell trouble.
+Excessive daytime sleepiness can spell trouble.

-The ability to focus, concentrate, and maintain collaborative working relationships can be dramatically decreased when someone doesn’t get healthy, restful sleep.
-Many jobs require people to maintain extreme levels of focus and caution or risk serious, even fatal, on-the-job injuries.
+The ability to focus, concentrate, and maintain collaborative working relationships can dramatically decrease when someone doesn’t get healthy, restful sleep.
+In addition, many jobs require people to maintain extreme focus and caution or risk serious, even fatal, on-the-job injuries.

 4. Headache

 Sleep apnea headaches are a common symptom of the condition.
 As many as 50% of sleep apnea sufferers routinely wake up with morning headaches.
-These headaches are caused by the decreases in oxygen levels that occur when the sleeper stops breathing throughout the night.
+These headaches are caused by the decrease in oxygen levels when the sleeper stops breathing throughout the night.
 These lower levels of oxygen, combined with carbon dioxide buildup, can lead to morning headaches typically associated with sleep apnea.

-The carbon dioxide buildup also causes the blood vessels around the brain to dilate, which can result in a throbbing, migraine-like headache.
-Sleep apnea headaches usually cause pain on both sides of the head, dissipate once you wake up and begin breathing normally – typically within an hour – and recur on a regular basis.
+The carbon dioxide buildup also causes the brain’s blood vessels to dilate, resulting in a throbbing, migraine-like headache.
+Sleep apnea headaches usually cause pain on both sides of the head, dissipate once you wake up and begin breathing normally – typically within an hour – and recur regularly.

 5. Gasping For Air

 Obstructive sleep apnea is the most typical kind of sleep apnea that leads sleepers to wake during the night gasping for air, sometimes feeling as if they’re suffocating.
 When the throat muscles relax so much that they block your airway, it can cause you to wake abruptly, gasping to get air into your lungs.
-This is an extremely common symptom of sleep apnea, and it can be quite frightening for sleepers.
-The sleeper may not always awake when this happens, though, and may regain normal breathing while still asleep.
+This is an extremely common symptom of sleep apnea and can be quite frightening for sleepers.
+However, the sleeper may not always awake when this happens and may regain normal breathing while still asleep.

 What Causes Sleep Apnea?

 Sleep apnea is a sleep disorder that occurs when the muscles in the throat relax when you sleep, resulting in a narrower airway.
-Because you aren’t getting as much oxygen, your body responds by waking you up briefly to breathe which starts a cycle of repeatedly stopping and starting to breathe.
-These pauses between breaths can last a minute or more and sufferers can wake up 30 or more times during the night disrupting healthy sleep.
-Many people suffer from loud snoring, daytime sleepiness, and often complain of a morning headache.
+Because you aren’t getting as much oxygen, your body responds by waking you up briefly to breathe, which starts a cycle of repeatedly stopping and starting to breathe.
+These pauses between breaths can last a minute or more, and sufferers can wake up 30 or more times during the night, disrupting healthy sleep.
+Many people suffer from loud snoring and daytime sleepiness and often complain of a morning headache.

 The three main types of sleep apnea are obstructive sleep apnea (by far the most common when the muscles of the soft palate relax and block the airway), central sleep apnea (when your brain isn’t sending signals to breathe correctly), and complex sleep apnea syndrome (when you suffer from both obstructive and central apnea).
-The causes of sleep apnea, however, are varied and sleep disorders research continues to uncover new connections.
+However, sleep apnea causes vary, and sleep disorders research continues to uncover new connections.

 Asthma

-Research has shown that those who suffer from asthma have a nearly 40% greater risk of developing sleep apnea, and the longer the person’s asthma goes untreated, the greater their risk is.
+Research has shown that those with asthma have a nearly 40% greater risk of developing sleep apnea.
+The longer the person’s asthma goes untreated, the greater their risk is.
 The symptoms of asthma are similar to those of sleep apnea.
-With asthma, a person’s airway swells and narrows making it harder to breathe which can cause chest pain, tightness, and disturbed sleep.
+With asthma, a person’s airway swells and narrows, making it harder to breathe, which can cause chest pain, tightness, and disturbed sleep.
 Those with sleep apnea may already have weakened or irritated airways which can make them inflamed and narrow, exacerbating both the apnea and asthma.
-Acid reflux is also common in those with sleep apnea and this condition is known to make asthma worse.
+Acid reflux is also common in those with sleep apnea, which is known to worsen asthma.

-Some sufferers of both sleep apnea and asthma may find relief using a continuous positive airway pressure (CPAP) machine while they sleep.
-CPAP therapy is designed to help those with severe sleep apnea by preventing the airways from collapsing by using continuous air pressure.
-It has also proved beneficial in reducing asthma symptoms as well by increasing airflow, reducing inflammation, and reducing acid reflux.
+Some sleep apnea sufferers and people with asthma may find relief using a continuous positive airway pressure (CPAP) machine while they sleep.
+CPAP therapy is designed to help those with severe sleep apnea by preventing the airways from collapsing using continuous air pressure.
+It has also proved beneficial in reducing asthma symptoms by increasing airflow, inflammation, and acid reflux.

 Sinusitis

-Sinusitis (also known as a sinus infection) is a condition where the sinuses become inflamed and cause pain around the face and eyes, nasal congestion, runny nose, headache, coughing, throat irritation, and difficulty sleeping.
-Sinusitis can be either a temporary reaction to allergens or a cold or be chronic lasting several weeks or more.
+Sinusitis (also known as a sinus infection) is when the sinuses become inflamed and cause pain around the face and eyes, nasal congestion, runny nose, headache, coughing, throat irritation, and difficulty sleeping.
+Sinusitis can be either a temporary reaction to allergens or a cold or be chronic, lasting several weeks or more.

-Sinusitis itself does not cause the muscle tone of the throat to weaken as sleep apnea does, but it often causes you to breathe through your mouth at night worsening apnea symptoms.
-If chronic sinusitis is left untreated it can also lead to developing an obstructive apnea.
+Sinusitis does not cause the throat’s muscle tone to weaken as sleep apnea does.
+Still, it often causes you to breathe through your mouth at night, worsening apnea symptoms.
+If chronic sinusitis is left untreated, it can also lead to obstructive apnea.
 Additionally, if you frequently suffer from chronic sinusitis, you may have an anatomical issue that makes you more prone to infections, and this same issue may also cause sleep apnea.

 Allergic Rhinitis

 Allergic rhinitis is when the inner lining of the nose becomes inflamed due to an allergic reaction.
-These can be seasonal allergens like pollen or grass seed, or environmental allergens like dust, pet dander, smoke, or chemicals.
+These include seasonal allergens like pollen or grass seed or environmental allergens like dust, pet dander, smoke, or chemicals.
 This inflammation can lead to a stuffy or runny nose, sneezing, and excessive mucus that runs down the throat.
 If you suffer from allergic rhinitis either seasonally or chronically, it can force you to breathe out of your mouth, worsening sleep apnea.
-And, those with allergic rhinitis are over 50% more likely to also suffer from sleep apnea.
+And those with allergic rhinitis are over 50% more likely to also suffer from sleep apnea.

 Deviated Septum